javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/02-property-accessors/article.md

 let john = new User("John", new Date(1992, 6, 1));
 ```

-Now what to do with the old code that still uses `age`?
+Now what to do with the old code that still uses `age` property?

-We can try to find all such places and fix them, but that takes time and not always possible with 3rd party libraries.
+We can try to find all such places and fix them, but that takes time and can be hard to do if that code is written by other people.
 And besides, `age` is a nice thing to have in `user`, right?
 In some places it's just what we want.

 Adding a getter for `age` mitigates the problem: